If there is a species with a more startling colour transformation between immature and mature – of the females, that is – I’d love to see it.

 The males resemble I. elegans but are smaller and the tail light is shifted.
+[I have an identification/comparison chart.]
 The species has a strong preference for shallow water with little vegetation.
-The striking orange colour of the immature (aurantiaca) females is much sought after.
+The striking orange colour of the immature (aurantiaca) females is simply breathtaking.

 - short bi-coloured pterostigmas, larger in fore-wing than hind-wing.